-\begin{definition} A Hopf--Galois structure $\mathcal{H}$ on $L/K$ is said to be \textit{minimal} if $\dim_K(\mathcal{H})\neq 1$ and $\mathcal{H}$ has no Hopf $K$-subalgebras other than $K$ and $\mathcal{H}$.\end{definition}
+\begin{definition} A Hopf--Galois structure $\mathcal{H}$ on $L/K$ is said to be \textit{minimal} if $\dim_K (\mathcal{H})\neq 1$ and $\mathcal{H}$ has no Hopf $K$-subalgebras other than $K$ and $\mathcal{H}$. \end{definition}

 The theory of Hopf--Galois structures applies to all extensions.
-But when restricted to separable extensions, we have a very nice group-theoretic classification of Hopf--Galois structures thanks to \cite{GP}.
+But when restricted to separable extensions, we have a~very nice group-theoretic classification of Hopf--Galois structures thanks to~\cite{GP}.
 In addition, when further restricted to Galois extensions, the classification may be translated into the language of skew braces.
-The next two theorems are due to \cite{ST}.
+The next theorem is from~\cite[Theorem 3.1]{ST}.

-\begin{theorem} Let $L/K$ be any finite Galois extension of fields with Galois group $G = (G,\circ)$.
-There is a bijective correspondence between: \begin{enumerate}[$(1)$] \item the Hopf--Galois structures $\mathcal{H}$ on $L/K$; \item the binary operations $\cdot$ on $G$ such that $(G,\cdot,\circ)$ is a skew brace. \end{enumerate} Specifically, such an operation $\cdot$ is associated to the Hopf--Galois structure
+\begin{theorem} Let $L/K$ be any finite Galois extension of fields with Galois group $(G,\circ)$.
+There is a~bijective correspondence between$:$ \begin{enumerate}[$(1)$] \item the Hopf--Galois structures $\mathcal{H}$ on $L/K;$ \item the binary operations $\cdot$ on $G$ such that $(G,\cdot,\circ)$ is a~skew brace. \end{enumerate} Specifically, such an operation $\cdot$ is associated to the Hopf--Galois structure

 whose action on $L$ is defined by